telavivmakers/geek_code/README.md

 #### c – Clothing
 ```
 c++  I tend to wear conservative dress such as a business suit or worse, a tie.
 c+  Good leisure-wear.
 Slacks, button-shirt, etc. No jeans, tennis shoes, or t-shirts.
 c  I dress a lot like those found in catalog ads.
 Bland, boring, without life or meaning.
 c-  I’m usually in jeans and a t-shirt.
 c–  My t-shirts go a step further and have a trendy political message on them.
 c—  Punk dresser, including, but not limited to, torn jeans and shirts, body piercings, and prominent tattoos.
 cx  Cross Dresser
 c?
 I have no idea what I am wearing right now, let alone what I wore yesterday.
 !c  No clothing.
 Quite a fashion statement, don’t you think?
 cpu  I wear the same clothes all the time, no matter the occasion, forgetting to do laundry between wearings.
 ```
 #### d – dimensions
 Geeks come in many shapes and sizes.
-Shape code is divided into two parts delimited by a colon, the first indicating height, and the second indicates roundness, thus d+++:+++ indicates extreme height and extreme rotundity.
+Shape code is divided into two parts delimited by a colon, the first indicating height, and the second roundness.
+Thus d+++:--- indicates extremely tall and thin.
 ```
 d+++:+++ I usually have to duck through doors/I take up three movie seats.
 d++:++ I’m a basketball/linebacker candidate.